top of page

 Site Map

-With the user flow clearer, I built a site map to structure how everything fit together: media browsing, challenges, community features, and profile tools.
+With the user journey clearly defined, I created a site map to organize how the platform’s core features fit together, from media browsing and challenges to community interaction and profile management.

-The goal was to create simple pathways that felt natural whether someone was logging a book, joining a buddy read, or checking a friend’s activity.
+The goal was to design simple, intuitive pathways that feel natural whether a user is logging a book, joining a challenge, or checking in on a friend’s activity.
+By grouping content logically and keeping navigation shallow, the structure supports quick exploration without overwhelming users.

 Accessibility Plan

-I created an accessibility plan early in the process, focusing on:
+I created an accessibility plan focused on the following principles:

-• A clear feedback loop for accessibility issues
+• A clear feedback loop for reporting accessibility issues

-I moved into wireframing to experiment with layout, navigation, search, filtering, and social interactions.
+I moved into wireframing to explore layout, navigation, search, filtering, and social interactions, focusing on clarity, hierarchy, and reducing friction across the experience.

 Wireframes

-Designing The Rec Room’s visual identity was all about capturing the cozy, nostalgic feeling of hanging out in a welcoming space, somewhere warm, creative, and full of personality.
-I wanted the brand to feel playful but grounded, with a hint of vintage charm inspired by libraries, old film reels, and shared stories.
+Designing The Rec Room’s visual identity centered on capturing the cozy, nostalgic feeling of spending time in a welcoming space, somewhere warm, creative, and full of personality.
+The goal was to create a brand that felt playful yet grounded, with subtle vintage inspiration drawn from libraries, old film reels, and shared stories.

-The logo centers around a simple, circular emblem with books at the core, symbolizing community, media, and the joy of discovering something new.
-From there, I built a warm, earthy color palette to support the brand’s tone: inviting, thoughtful, and a little whimsical.
+The logo is built around a simple, circular mark with books at its core, symbolizing community, media, and the joy of discovery.
+From there, I developed a warm, earthy color palette to support a brand that feels inviting, thoughtful, and slightly whimsical.

 What I aimed for:

-• Soft blue-gray → balance + slight modern touch
+• Soft blue-gray accents for balance and a modern touch

-• Circular logo mark → community, comfort, and shared space vibes
+• Circular logo forms to reinforce ideas of community and shared space

 Development Process

-Building The Rec Room wasn’t just a design project for me, it was my first full end-to-end build.
-I chose to develop the entire platform using HTML, CSS, JavaScript, and TypeScript because I wanted full control over the experience and the freedom to bring every design detail to life exactly as I envisioned it.
+Building The Rec Room wasn’t just a design exercise; it was my first fully end-to-end build.
+I developed the platform using HTML, CSS, JavaScript, and TypeScript to maintain complete control over the experience and bring every design detail to life.

 The Rec Room Prototype